alex-strobel/DPP-LabManual/Research/Analysis/Software/R/renv/renv.md

 - [GitHub and `renv`](https://github.com/alex-strobel/DPP-LabManual/blob/main/Research/Administration/GitHub/GitHub_and_renv_short.md)

-Please not that managing projects with `renv` can be a pain in the ass.
+Please note that managing projects with `renv` can be a pain in the ass.
 You may therefore consider other otions such as [`conda`](https://docs.conda.io/en/latest/) or [`docker`](https://www.docker.com) for ensuring computational reproducibility.